mattermost/mattermost-handbook/contributors/join-us/agency-onboarding.md

 ## Salary Information

-Please send me a separate email with the candidate's salary expectations (gross p/year).
-Hiring Managers are not involved in salary discussions, and we also do not share salary information on Mattermost chat.
-Please keep this **confidential**.
+Please send your recruiter a separate email with the candidate's salary expectations (gross p/year).
+We only use email and Lever to share candidate salary information.
+Please help us keep this type of data **confidential**.
+Your Recruiter will let you know if expected salary is within range ahead of proceeding with any internal interviews.

 ### How we pay: